LippsVega/cse15l/lab-report-1-week-2.md

 ![Image](multiplecommands.png)
 <br /> <br /> <br />
-And that concludes the guide!
+And that concludes this guide!